-My work can be found in Sonora Review, The Southampton Review, Latin American Literature Today, The Journal of Latina Critical Feminism, The Acentos Review, Open Minds Quarterly, The Grief Diaries, & Plants & Poetry, & forthcoming in Indiana Review.
+My work can be found in Indiana Review, Sonora Review, The Southampton Review, Latin American Literature Today, The Journal of Latina Critical Feminism, The Acentos Review, Open Minds Quarterly, among others.

-In May 2022, I will complete an MFA in Poetry from UNC-Greensboro.
+I hold an MFA in Poetry from UNC-Greensboro.
 Additionally, I hold a Master of Education degree & a grad certificate in nonprofit mgmt from GWU.

-I served as poetry editor for Snapdragon Journal for 3 years & look forward to my new role as managing editor!
+I served as poetry editor for Snapdragon Journal for 3 years before moving into the role of managing editor.

 An organizer at heart, mother to four and mimi to one.
 Founder of The EMMA Foundation for Healing, working with adolescent sexual abuse survivors and their families for over 5 years.